Why does Gmail look so bad in Firefox 18? It looks like bad anti-aliased fonts

 Do you have smoothing turned on as well?

 Have you reset Firefox?
-Reset Firefox – easily fix most problems
+Refresh Firefox - reset add-ons and settings

 It was false.
 I set it to true and restarted.
 Still the same.
 It's only Gmail and Google Drive that looks weird.